 “Have you ever considered just being nice to Grandmother?”
 I ask.

 “That was sick.
-I thought for sure she was going to go into cardiac arrest.”
+I thought for sure she was headed for cardiac arrest.”
 Larkin’s mouth turns upward with glee.
-“That look on your face.
-That is not happiness.
-I say you ditch the outfit.
-Wear something with stripes or even color for a change.”
+“That look on your face is not happiness.
+I say we ditch dinner and head to the new pizza place in town.
+I hear Ryan hangs out there.”